jessmch/TrustRank/README.md

 ## Step 6.
 Run the Front End Application
 `$ npm run dev`

-Visit this URL in your browser: http://localhost:3000
+Then, visit this URL in your browser: http://localhost:3000